covia-ai/covia/docs/white-paper.md

 A venue is a location that manages assets.

 Venues, by design, may differ in a number of important ways:
-- The types of compute facilities or services or data services provides
+- The types of compute facilities or services or data services provided
 - Physical limitations, such as storage capacity
 - Different governance arrangements or access control rules